FinnGebauer/Learning/README.md

-# Codecademy
+# Learning
-Files created by me for the Data Analysis in SQL course on Codecademy
+Files and projects created by me as part of my learning endeavours